daffhaidar/pharos-script/README.md

 - Contract deployments are verified on-chain before counting as successful
 - Faroswap interactions include price checks and slippage protection
 - Faucet claims are tracked per address with 24-hour cooldown
+- The cross-relay system helps prevent network congestion and creates more natural transaction patterns